Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Benchmark Design

-Finally, reference answers are manually prepared for each question.
+To ensure high-quality reference answers, all answers are first provided manually and then verified by human domain experts possessing over 20 years of professional musical experience (detailed in \Cref{sec:Instructions Given To Annotators,sec:Recruitment And Payment}).
 This procedure guarantees that \BenchShort is anchored in accurate and rigorously validated annotations.
 Each answer is carefully reviewed for correctness and completeness, and explicitly aligned with the musical content of the corresponding score.